mike-lischke/vscode-antlr4/doc/formatting.md

 >![](https://raw.githubusercontent.com/mike-lischke/vscode-antlr4/master/images/antlr4-9.png)

-The formatting feature can be controlled by special comments, which allow to switch a setting on the fly.
+The formatting feature can be controlled dynamically by special comments in the grammar source, which allow to switch a setting on the fly.
 You can even completely switch off formatting for a file or a part of it.
 Below are some examples for such a formatting comment.
 You can use boolean values (on, off, true, false), numbers and identifiers (for word options).
 They are not case-sensitive.

 ```
 // $antlr-format on